 From finishing 19th in 2016, Waters was one of the big movers last year, winning at Sandown with Cameron Waters and securing two other podiums on his way to eighth in the points.

 The Mildura-native kicked off his racing career in go-karts, collecting multiple national and state championships before graduating to Formula Vee in 2009.

-While the pair failed to finish the race after Waters crashed at Forrest’s Elbow, he returned to the mountain the following year to drive with Jesse Dixon – winner of the 2012 Shannons Supercar Showdown.
-Waters and Dixon were the youngest driver combination to ever compete in the race, finishing in 20th position.
+While the pair failed to finish after Waters crashed at Forrest’s Elbow, he returned to the Mountain the following year to drive with Jesse Dixon, winner of the 2012 show.